 Caplin and Leahy justify expected utility maximization and timewise additively separable utilities by an axiom system of Fishburn (1982).
 One of the axioms in this system is the substitution axiom.
 Our critique of the interpretation of this axiom in section 7 applies here too.
-Another axiom in the same system is their 'marginal distribution axiom' which postulates that the preference relationship between two distributions c and h of pairs of emotional states depends only on the marginal distributions of f and c with respect to the emotional states in both periods.
-Appendix 2 shows that the following assertion holds.
+Another axiom in the same system is their 'marginal distribution axiom' that postulates that the preference relationship between two distributions of pairs of emotional states depends only on their marginal distributions with respect to these emotional states.
+Appendix 5 shows that the following assertion holds.
 Assume that the expectation property (I) holds for the utility of distributions over pairs of emotional states and that the marginal distribution axiom holds for the preference relationship represented by this utility function.
 Then this utility function is timewise additively separable.
 In addition to this statement it is also pointed out that in view of its interpretation the marginal distribution axiom is by no means obvious.
 This has been explained already in Fishburn (1982).